tmclaugh/threatstack-to-wavefront/README.md

 This service can be deployed to AWS running on Lambda behind AWS API gateway by clicking "Launch Stack".
 [![Launch CloudFormation  Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=threatstack-to-wavefront&templateURL=https://s3.amazonaws.com/ts-demo-lamba-deploys/threatstack-to-wavefront.json)

+You will need the following information:
+* Threat Stack API key
+* Wavefront API Token

 ## API
 ### POST https://[host]/threatstack-to-wavefront/api/v1/wavefront/event
 Post a JSON doc from Threat Stack and archive it to wavefront.
 JSON doc will be in the following format.  __NOTE__: A webhook may contain multiple alerts but this service will store each one individually.